 In its most basic sense, progress is the difference between a boarder’s starting point and where their journey leads at the end.
 In an academic sense, this is often the difference between, for example, the GCSE grades that their baseline tests, or raw ability, might suggest they are heading towards and those they actually achieve on results day.
 Such progress is relatively easy to measure and report on – it is often quoted as fractions of a whole GCSE grade compared to where the boarder would be expected to be.
 Schools often term this sort of progress ‘value added’, a rather impersonal phrase which hides the stories behind each and every grade obtained in public examinations.

-A study of the 2017 and 2018 GCSE results at Godolphin showed that our boarders made more academic progress compared to day pupils.
+A study of the GCSE results at Godolphin showed that our boarders made more academic progress compared to day pupils.
 The opportunities available to boarders to progress in the wider sense are likely to have contributed to this effect.

 Outside the rather narrow definition of progress in academic terms, it is more challenging to measure progress in such a quantitative way.